 It doesn’t have to be brand new.
 Since we will be painting it, all you need to worry about is it being sturdy and durable.
 And it will need to be from some kind of wooden material.
 Fabric won’t work.

-Step 3 – Begin the project.
+Tip 3 – Set the workspace.

-Wooden Treasure Chest Box Supplies:
+DIY Treasure Chest Toy Box For Kids

-- an unpainted wooden chest (or one that can be repainted)
+- An unpainted wooden chest

 - Course Sand Paper